Season Review: Chicago Bulls

 All of this, coming from a defensive-minded player, is an overwhelming positive, especially considering how bad he has always been on offense.

-Harrison has developed well to his new role as a Small Forward/ secondary ball-handler who will normally guard one of the opposition’s best players and do a damn good job of it, as he is averaging a ridiculous 2.5 steals and even 1.4 blocks (he’s 6 foot 4).
+Harrison has developed well to his new role as a Small Forward/ secondary ball-handler who will normally guard one of the opposition’s best players and do a damn good job of it, and he is averaging a ridiculous 2.5 steals and even 1.4 blocks (he’s 6 foot 4) per 36 minutes.

 One thing that has been impressive to see is the improvement he has made in his rebounding, able to secure boards with impressive consistency and dart off with his lightning-quick foot speed to lead the team up the floor confidently à la Russell Westbrook.
 The only problem?
 When he gets up the court, he struggles to finish off all his great work.